Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Social Benefits of Ethics Impact Statements

 \section{Social Benefits of Ethics Impact Statements}

-Although not without controversy, one major step towards a more holist culture was the decision by the \emph{Neural Information Processing Systems} (NeurIPS) conference in 2020 to introduce a new ethics review process.
+One major step towards acknowledging the ethical issues raised by AI was the decision by the \emph{Neural Information Processing Systems} (NeurIPS) conference in 2020 to introduce a new ethics review process.
 The process requires submitting authors to include a ``broader impact'' section while a group of ethics experts review papers flagged as problematic by technical reviewers \cite{ashurst2022ai}.
 Following the example of NeurIPS, impact statements and ethics reviews by experts are spreading to other conferences and journals \cite{tmlrEthicsstatements}.
 The \emph{IEEE/CVF Computer Vision and Pattern Recognition Conference} (CVPR) in 2022 adapted the NeurIPS ethics guidelines and ``strongly encourages'' authors to ``discuss the ethical and societal consequences of their work in their papers in a concrete manner'' \cite{cvprConf2022Ethics}.
 But creating effective ethics impact statements remains challenging.
 Impact statements are plagued by a variety issues including their complexity, lack of guidance and best practices, lack of purpose, lack of procedural transparency, high opportunity costs, institutional pressure, and various social and cognitive biases affecting authors and referees \cite{prunkl2021institutionalizing}.

 Nevertheless, data scientists can no longer presume their research will have a net positive impact on the world \cite{hecht2021s}.
-The inclusion of impact statements could be a positive step towards recognition of the social responsibility of those who design, research, and deploy AI technologies.
+Besides functioning as a kind of layman's guide to new AI-based technology, the inclusion of impact statements is a positive step towards acknowledging the social responsibility of those who design, research, and deploy AI technologies.
 Below we identify several ways in which impact statements may benefit data science research and society in general.